 RBC Dominion Securities Inc. of Toronto, Ontario and Goldman Sachs & Co.
-LLC of New York, New York, or such other parties as the Manager may retain, will act as prime brokers for the Fund pursuant to separate prime brokerage agreements.
-The prime brokers provide prime brokerage services to the Fund, including trade execution and settlement, custody and securities lending in connection with the short sale strategies of the Fund.
-The Fund may appoint additional prime brokers from time to time.
+LLC of New York, New York, or such other parties as the Manager may retain, will act as prime brokers for the Funds (other than the Arbitrage Funds) pursuant to separate prime brokerage agreements.
+The prime brokers provide prime brokerage services to the Funds, including trade execution and settlement, custody, margin lending and securities lending in connection with the short sale strategies of the Funds.
+The Funds may appoint additional prime brokers from time to time.